UBC-MDS/tidyplusR/README.md

 ## About

-The `tidy+` package is an essential data cleaning package with features like `missing value treatment`, `data manipulation` and displaying data as `markdown table` for documents.
-The package adds a few additional functionalities on the existing data wrangling packages in popular statistical softwares like R. The objective of this package was provide a few specific functions to the users to some of the pressing issues in data cleaning
+The `tidyplus` package is an essential data cleaning package with features like `missing value treatment`, `data manipulation` and displaying data as `markdown table` for documents.
+The package adds a few additional functionalities on the existing data wrangling packages in popular statistical softwares like R. The objective of this package is to provide a few specific functions to solve some of the pressing issues in data cleaning.

 ## Functions included:
+Three main parts including different functions in `tidyplus`
 - `Data Manipulation` : Datatype conversions and string processing
   - `typemix`
     * The function helps to find the columns containing different types of data, like character and numeric.
-The input of the function is a data frame and the output of the function will be the name of the columns that have mixed types of data, all data types in the columns and the number of observations for each data type.
+The input of the function is a data frame, and the output of the function will be the name of the columns that have mixed types of data, all data types in the columns and the number of observations for each data type.
 For example, if the data frame shown below is input, the output will tell us that column A, B and C have mixed types of data.
 There are 3 numeric data and 1 character data in column A, 3 character data and 1 numeric data in column B, and 3 logical data and 1 numeric data in column C. Since column D only has numeric data, it will not be in the output.
 The additional/optional output will be the content for each data type.
-For example, in column A, if one choose to print the numeric/character content, he will see 1,2,3/"do"
+For example, in column A, if one chooses to print the numeric/character content, he will see 1,2,3/"do"
   - `cleanmix`
     * The function helps to clean our data frame.
 By using the "typemix" function, one can locate and check the discrepancy of data types in a data frame.
 After checking, they can use this function to keep the type of data in certain columns.
-Here, the input will be the name of the column (a vector of name of columns) that they want to clean, and the type of data they want to keep.
+Here, the input will be the name of the column (a vector of the name of columns) that they want to clean, and the type of data they want to keep.
 The observations in other types in the columns will be Na.
 For example, after cleaning, if one chooses to keep numeric data, the column A in the output data frame will be "1,2,3,Na
   - `emphasizeon`
     * The function helps to emphasize some factors of interest by grouping other factors together.
 For example, in the `gapminder` data set, there are 5 continents, including "Africa", "Americas", "Asia", "Europe", "Oceania".
-If I am only interested in Asia and Europe, the function helps to mutate one column that keep Asia and Europe as "Asia" and "Europe" and rename other continents to "other".
+If I am only interested in Asia and Europe, the function helps to mutate one column that keeps Asia and Europe as "Asia" and "Europe" and rename other continents to "other".
 The input of the function will be a vector of factors of interest and output will be a column as described above
 - `Missing Value Treatment` : Basic Imputation and EM Imputation
-    * Basic Imputation : replace missing values in a column of a dataframe, or multiple columns of dataframe based on the `method` of imputation
+    * Basic Imputation: replace missing values in a column of a dataframe, or multiple columns of dataframe based on the `method` of imputation
       - (Method = 'Mean') replace using mean
       - (Method = 'Median') replace using median
       - (Method = 'Mode') replace using mode